apache/mxnet/example/bayesian-methods/README.md

                         other-->DistilledSGLD
   -t TRAINING, --training TRAINING
-                        Number of training samples --gpu GPU             gpu device_id eg: 0, does not support multi-gpus, if not provided then use cpu
+                        Number of training samples --gpu GPU             0 to use GPU, not set to use CPU
 ```